Welcome to one of the world’s ultimate outdoor playgrounds, bursting with opportunities for adventure amid diverse and inspiring landscapes.

-Prepare to meet the South Island’s idiosyncratic wildlife: whales, fur seals, dolphins and penguins all frequent the coastal waters around Kaikoura, partnered by an armada of pelagic bird species including petrels and albatross.
-NZ’s endangered Hector’s dolphins cavort in the waters of Banks Peninsula and the Catlins, and the Otago Peninsula has penguins, royal albatross and sea lions.
-Further south, often battered by Southern Ocean winds, Stewart Island presents opportunities to spy NZ’s iconic but shy kiwi in the wild.
-More bolshy avian species include the kea, NZ’s native alpine parrot.
-Keep a close eye on your rental car’s aerial if they’re hanging around.
+Prepare to meet the South Island’s idiosyncratic wildlife: whales, fur seals, dolphins and penguins all frequent the coastal waters around Kaikoura, partnered by an armada of pelagic bird species including petrels and albatrosses.
+Endangered Hector’s dolphins cavort in Akaroa Harbour and the Catlins, while the Otago Peninsula has penguins, royal albatrosses and sea lions.
+Further south, remote and wild Stewart Island boasts a healthy population of NZ’s iconic but shy kiwi.
+Two special parrots – the kaka and the kea – are totally unmistakable as they flap and squawk, with the latter inclined to chew car aerials and unattended hiking boots.

 Walk on the Wild Side

 With just a million people scattered across 151,215 sq km, the South Island has a population density even lower than Tasmania.
 Filling the gaps are the sublime forests, mountains, lakes, beaches and fiords that have made New Zealand’s ‘Mainland’ one of the best hiking destinations on the planet.
 Tackle one of the South Island’s six Great Walks, such as the world-famous Heaphy, Routeburn or Milford Tracks, or choose from one of countless other options ranging from 15-minute nature trails to multiday, backcountry epics.
 DOC's track and hut network makes it easy to find a way in.